one-piece-finder1/FinalProject/README.md

 ## Product Spec
 - **Required/Must-have Stories**
   1. User can search for a motivational quote by inputting a keyword.
-  2. User can save the quote they like under the appropriate category.
+  2. User can save the quotes they like under the appropriate category.
   3. User can keep track of what quotes they have saved and not double-save existing quotes.

 - **Optional Stories**